-Okay, admit it — how many of you have always wanted a duck for a pet?
+OK, admit it — how many of you have always wanted a pet duck?
 Look how adorable they are!

 Their little waddles, mighty quacks and cute little faces all shout, “Please take me home!”